 Inactivity is a major risk factor for coronary artery disease, on par with smoking, unhealthy cholesterol, and high blood pressure.
 In fact, studies suggest that people who change their diet in order to control cholesterol only achieve a lower risk for heart disease when they also follow a regular aerobic exercise program.
 Resistance (weight) training offers a complementary benefit to aerobics.

 Even moderate exercise reduces the risk of heart attack and stroke.
-Current guidelines recommend at least 30 minutes of moderate-intensity physical activity on five or more days per week for a total of at least 150 minutes per week.
+Current guidelines recommend at least 40 minutes of moderate-intensity physical activity on three or more days per week for a total of 200 to 300 minutes per week.

-Cigarette smoking lowers HDL and is directly responsible for about 20% of all deaths from heart disease.
+Cigarette smoking lowers HDL and is directly responsible for many deaths from heart disease.
 The importance of breaking this habit cannot be emphasized enough.
 Once a person quits smoking, HDL cholesterol levels rise within weeks or months to levels that are equal to their nonsmoking peers.
 Passive smoking also reduces HDL levels and increases the risk of heart disease in people exposed to second-hand smoke.
 Cigarette smoking is also associated with high blood pressure.